arfshl/firefox-android-hardening/README.md

 - HTTPS Only Mode:All Tabs

-- Enhanced Tracking Protection:~Strict~ Disabled (ETP is sending do not track signal)
+- Enhanced Tracking Protection:~Strict~ Standard (ETP is sending do not track header when set to strict,do not track header can be used for fingerprinnting)

 - Show Search Suggestion:Off